ionic-team/capacitor-docs/docs/apis/local-notifications.md

 <uses-permission android:name="android.permission.SCHEDULE_EXACT_ALARM" />
 ```

 Note that even if the permission is present, users can still disable exact notifications from the app settings.
+Use `checkExactNotificationSetting()` to check the the value of the setting.
+If a user disables this setting, the app will restart and any notification scheduled with an exact alarm will be deleted.
+If your application depends on exact alarms, be sure to check this setting on app launch (for example, in [`App.appStateChange`](https://capacitorjs.com/docs/apis/app#addlistenerappstatechange-)) in order to provide fallbacks or alternative behavior.

+On Android 14, there is a new permission called `USE_EXACT_ALARM`.
+Use this permission to use exact alarms without needing to request permission from the user.
+This should only be used if the use of exact alarms is central to your app's functionality.
+Read more about the implications of using this permission [here](https://developer.android.com/reference/android/Manifest.permission#USE_EXACT_ALARM).

 ## Configuration